 - For Non-financial Risk, the Non-Financial Risk Committee has authority to decide on operational and compliance risk matters.
 The Product Approval Committee has the authority to approve new products and review existing products; and

 - For Enterprise Risk, the Enterprise Risk Committee has authority to decide on strategic and reputational risk issues.

 Each committee is chaired by an Executive Board member to ensure consistent decision making on material risks within Triodos Bank’s wider strategy.

 Branches also have a decision-making committee for their lending activities: the Local Credit Committee.
 This local credit committee decides on loans under the responsibility of the local Managing Director within delegated credit approval limits.
 This committee also monitors the credit risks of the local credit portfolio and monitors alignment with relevant credit risk policies.

 The Supervisory Board’s Audit and Risk Committee supervises the activities of the Executive Board with respect to the operation and adequacy of internal risk management and control systems.
-The CRO reports to the Executive Board and has an escalation line to the Chair of the Audit & Risk Committee (that supports the independency of the Risk Control Function as countervailing power to the business).
+The Director Risk and Compliance reports to the Executive Board and has an escalation line to the Chair of the Audit & Risk Committee (that supports the independency of the Risk Control Function as a countervailing power to the business).